KeerCode/Pianly-1.0.0/README.md

   - Green keys = correct notes being held
   - Red keys = wrong notes being held
   - Amber outline = target notes while paused
-  - Anti-cheat rewind — pressing Play when a note was missed rewinds back to that note
   - Press any key to begin — practice starts only when you start playing
 - Chord detection — all chord notes must be held with no extras to advance
 - Customizable colors — set independent colors for right and left hand notes